learnbyexample/learn_gnuawk/gnu_awk.md

 $ echo 'no so in to do on' | awk '{gsub(/\<[sot][on]\>/, "X")} 1'
 no X in X do X

-$ # lines made up of letters 'o' and 'n', line length at least 2
+$ # strings made up of letters 'o' and 'n', string length at least 2
 $ # /usr/share/dict/words contains dictionary words, one word per line
 $ awk '/^[on]{2,}$/' /usr/share/dict/words
 no